haneylab/Scaptomyza/rearing_todo_list.md

 30 (i.e. around 15 females), 1-7 days old adults, are added into a 12" cage with one tray of 3 weeks-old mustard (see above) and a solution of 10% sucrose + water (dispensed with a wick).
 After one week, all adults are discarded.

 Larvae are left to develop until emergence and plants are watered once a week.
-As soon as they emerge, and for the two following weeks, adults are collected with an aspirator weekly and stored in a plastic milk bottle with a 5% sucrose + 2% agar medium (in water).
+As soon as they emerge, and for the two following weeks, adults are collected with an aspirator weekly and stored in a plastic vial with 5% sucrose + cotton wool (in water).

 ### Growing conditions